donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 Max: Cool

 You know how to use your fear in combat, leveraging stress to dish out greater damage.
 Deal an extra wound for each stress you have up to your level in Strong-minded.
+## Styles
+Max: 2

+When you take this talent, learn a new style of fighting.
+Pick from [[Styles|this list]] and gain the universal skills as well.
 ## Super Numerate
 Max: Intelligence